 Imran Siddiquee is a filmmaker, writer, speaker, and activist challenging the representation of race and gender in popular media.

-His writing on white supremacy, patriarchy, and the media has appeared in The Atlantic, Buzzfeed, Longreads, Salon, Bitch, and The Week.
-He's also contributed an essay to the anthology Nevertheless, We Persisted and the forthcoming Our Stories: An Introduction to South Asian America.
+Their writing on white supremacy, patriarchy, and the media has appeared in The Atlantic, Buzzfeed, Longreads, Salon, Bitch, and The Week.
+They’ve also contributed an essay to the anthology Nevertheless, We Persisted and the forthcoming Our Stories: An Introduction to South Asian America.